Video call

 Rest of the flow is exchanging info via SignalR in the middle.
 SignalR, in this flow, takes a role as Authentication Provider and Connection Router for device-call-device.

-• Validate JWT Token
+- Validate JWT Token

-• Maintain call state and prevent another incoming call from others
+STUN serverinfo which has been stored in the server-side - Maintain call state and prevent another incoming call from others

-• Notify another when anyone drops a call
+- Notify another when anyone drops a call

-WebRTC P2P flow
+WebRTC P2P flow¶

 After both users received STUN server, they can create P2P connection and negotiate.
 We prefer to read this article for great explanation about WebRTC flow

-STUN vs TUN server
+STUN vs TUN server¶

 The key different between STUN and TURN server is STUN allows the media will travel directly between two devices (P2P) and TURN acts as proxy to transfer media between two devices.